-- Chest pain, or fast or irregular heartbeats. - Dry cough, wheezing, or feeling short of breath. - Sweating, severe nausea, or vomiting. - Severe headache, agitation, anxiety, confusion, or ringing in your ears. - Seizures (convulsions). - Feeling that you might pass out. - Slow heart rate, weak pulse, fainting, or slowed breathing.
+- Chest pain, or fast or irregular heartbeats; - Dry cough, wheezing, or feeling short of breath; - Sweating, severe nausea, or vomiting; - Severe headache, agitation, anxiety, confusion, or ringing in your ears; - Seizures (convulsions); - Feeling that you might pass out; or - Slow heart rate, weak pulse, fainting, or slowed breathing.

-If you are being treated for opioid use disorder (either an illicit drug like heroin or a medication prescribed for pain), you may experience the following symptoms of opioid withdrawal after taking naloxone:
+If you are being treated for dependence on opioid drugs (either an illicit drug like heroin or a medication prescribed for pain), you may experience the following symptoms of opioid withdrawal after taking naloxone:

-- Feeling nervous, restless, or irritable.
+- Feeling nervous, restless, or irritable;

-- Body aches.
+- Body aches;

-- Dizziness or weakness.
+- Dizziness or weakness;

-- Diarrhea, stomach pain, or mild nausea.
+- Diarrhea, stomach pain, or mild nausea;

-- Fever, chills, or goosebumps.
+- Fever, chills, or goosebumps; or

 - Sneezing or runny nose in the absence of a cold.